stephenverderame/cpp_book/src/functional/lambdas.md

 myNum; //20
 ```

 Back to lambdas: there are limitations to what can be captured.
 Static variables cannot be captured and neither can member variables.
 Static variables can be accessed from within a lambda without capturing them, and member variables can be accessed by copying the pointer of the owning instance object.
+This means that in both of these cases, the value of the variable will be what the value is at the time the lambda is invoked, and not at the time the lambda is defined.
+This is opposite the normal behavior!

 Variables in a lambda can be captured by a default capture mode `[&] or [=]`.
 Default capture modes capture all used variables by reference or by value, respectively.
 You should prefer init capture or enumerating the variables you capture instead of using default capture modes.
-The reason is because default captures have some implicit behaviors that can cause you trouble if you're not aware of them.
+The reason is that default captures make it harder to reason about object lifetimes and realize when certain variables cannot be captured.

-Let's start with passing by reference.
-You must take care to ensure that the object you capture outlives the lambda.
+Let's start with passing everything by reference.
+You must take care to ensure that the objects you capture outlives the lambda.
 Lambdas are very easy to bring out of the scope they were declared in (say, adding it to a vector) and thus anything that is captured must live outside that scope as well.

 To avoid this, you might be tempted to just copy all variables you use with the default copy capture mode.
-But believe it or not, the capture mode `[=]` to pass by value doesn't always have the same semantics you would expect.
-First and foremost, when you capture member variables you aren't actually copying them.
-You are copying the pointer to the owning object.
-Thus the default "pass by value" capture is susceptible to the same dangling pointer problem as passing by reference.
+But the capture mode `[=]` to capture by copy doesn't always copy everything you "capture".
+Remember, when you capture member variables you aren't actually copying them.
+You are copying the `this` pointer to the owning object.

-What's more is that although lambda's cannot capture static variables, default capture modes may make it seem like they actually do.
-One might assume that all variables you use are copied, when in fact they are not.
+Thus, the default "pass by value" capture is susceptible to the same dangling pointer problem as passing by reference.
+Furthermore, using the default copy capture mode might make you think a static variable's value was saved in the closure, however no copy was actually made
+and any outside code that mutates the static variable also affects the lambda!
 A static variable "captured" by a default capture mode isn't really captured, as the code will simply refer to the single instance of the static variable that exists outside the scope of the lambda.
-Therefore, a default capture by value isn't actually capturing by value.
+Therefore, a default capture by value isn't actually capturing everything by value.
 This confusion can be avoided by using *init-capture*.

 ```C++
 class Foo {
 private: